itod/yourbugreportsucks/README.md

     If you're reporting a bug in a Mac app, did you simultaneously run Console.app and capture some suspicious-looking console logs (this is always a great idea, BTW)?
 Great!
 Tell us about it here!

-Thats it!
+That's it!
 Thanks for reading.

 Below is a template to get you started.
 Please copy it use it as a starting point.
 (Did I mention we need **a numbered list of steps to reproduce**?)